Skirlax/cleanCodeRefactor/README.md

 ## Current Scope

 CCR is currently focused on Python projects.
-The CLI already exposes provider and language boundaries, but the implemented MVP path is Python extraction plus the `codex` and `heuristic` providers.
-OpenAI API-key provider support is reserved behind the provider interface but not implemented yet.
+The CLI already has provider and language boundaries, but the implemented MVP path is Python extraction together with the `codex` and `heuristic` providers.

+Support for an OpenAI API-key provider is reserved behind the provider interface, but it is not implemented yet.

 ## Installation